-Knee replacement is a surgical procedure in which the weight-bearing surfaces are replaced in order to relieve pain and discomfort at the knee joint.
+Knee replacement is a surgical procedure in which the bone surfaces are replaced in order to relieve pain and discomfort at the knee joint.

 Knee replacement procedures are usually done for patients with severe osteoarthritis or a severe knee injury.

 People who undergo knee replacement are eager to get back to how they were before.
 However, to recover fast from knee replacement, physiotherapy needs to be done.
 Recovery is usually based on how old the person is and how quickly physiotherapy sessions start after the surgery.